chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

 {{< warning >}}

-- The Minimum version of Automate to perform migration is 4.x.
-- Customers in 2022xxxx or 3.x version needs to update to 4.x version.
-- Automate HA with AWS managed needs to use OpenSearch version <1.3.2
-- The OpenSearch version in Automate should be the same version as Automate HA.
+- Standalone Chef Automate or Chef Automate with embedded Chef Infra Server can migrate to Automate HA, with minimum version of Chef Automate: [2020xxxxxxxx](https://docs.chef.io/release_notes_automate/)

 {{< /warning >}}

-## Upgrade with FileSystem Backup Locally
+## Migration with FileSystem Backup Locally

-Follow the below steps for Automate HA when you are upgrading with On-Premises and AWS deployment (but not for AWS managed services).
+Follow the below steps, when you are migrating to On-Premises or AWS HA deployment (but not for AWS with managed services).

 1. Create a Backup of Chef Automate Standalone using the following command:

-    Run the below command to create the backup in the `/var/opt/chef-automate/backups` location unless you specify the location in the `config.toml` file.
+    1. Run the below command to create the backup in the `/var/opt/chef-automate/backups` location unless you specify the location in the `config.toml` file.

     ```bash
     chef-automate backup create
     ```

+    Once the backup is completed, save the backup Id.
+For example: `20210622065515`.

-    Run the below command command to create the `bootstrap.abb` bundle.
+    1. Run the below command to create the `bootstrap.abb` bundle.
 This bundle captures any local credentials or secrets not persisted in the database.

     ```bash
     chef-automate bootstrap bundle create bootstrap.abb
     ```

-    Once the backup is completed, save the backup Id.
-For example: `20210622065515`.

 1. If you haven't specified the location in the `config.toml` file, go to the `/var/opt/chef-automate/backups` location and create **Bundle** using the following command: